cloudify-cosmo/docs.getcloudify.org/content/manager_webui/logs-events-page.md

 ### Time Range
 To filter logs & events from and to a specific timestamp use the time range filters.
-The filters consist of 2 timepickers, each allow manually typing the timestamp expected to be in `YYYY-MM-DD HH:MM` format or choosing a date and time from the timepicker.<br>
+The filters consists of 2 timepickers, each allows manually typing the timestamp expected to be in `YYYY-MM-DD HH:MM` format or choosing a date and time from the timepicker.<br>
 The first timepicker filters logs & events `from` the chosen timestamp while the second filters log & events `to` the chosen timestamp.
 You can choose to filter using either of the timepickers or both.
 ![time range filters]({{< img "ui/eventsPage/timeRangeFilter.png" >}})<br>